-- 245. Members of the Working Party noted that most IPR enforcement in China was done through administrative actions.
+- 308. Members of the Working Party noted that most IPR enforcement in China was done through administrative actions.
 In this connection, some members expressed concern about the inadequate levels of administrative sanctions in China which, when coupled with the high threshold for initiating criminal prosecutions, made IPR enforcement in China difficult.
 Administrative sanctions generally amounted to small fines and the loss of infringing inventory.
-Members also stressed the need for administrative authorities to refer more cases, including those involving repeat offenders and willful piracy and counterfeiting, to the appropriate authorities for initiation of criminal actions. - 246.
-The representative of China said that the Trademark Law provided that in the event of any infringement of the right to the exclusive use of a registered trademark, the infringed could request the administrative department for industry and commerce at or above the county level for disposition.
-The relevant administrative department for industry and commerce had the power to order the infringer to stop the infringing act immediately and to compensate the infringed for its or his losses.
+Members also stressed the need for administrative authorities to refer more cases, including those involving repeat offenders and willful piracy and counterfeiting, to the appropriate authorities for initiation of criminal actions. - 309.
+The representative of China said that the Trademark Law provided that in the event of any infringement of the right to the exclusive use of a registered trademark, the infringed right holder could request the administrative department for industry and commerce at or above the county level for disposition.
+The relevant administrative department for industry and commerce had the power to order the infringer to stop the infringing act immediately and to compensate the infringed right holder for its or his losses.
 SAIC and its local agencies above the county level could also impose a fine upon the infringer.
 The Patent Law provided that the patentee and interested party could request the administrative authority for patent affairs to handle the infringing act.
 The administrative authority could order the infringer to stop the infringing act immediately and mediate on damages at the request of the parties concerned.
-The Copyright Law provided that anyone who committed acts of infringement were subjected by the copyright administration department to such administrative penalties as confiscation of unlawful income from the act or imposition of a fine. - 247.
+The Copyright Law provided that the copyright administration department could subject anyone who committed acts of infringement to such administrative penalties as confiscation of unlawful income from the act or imposition of a fine. - 310.
 The representative of China stated that most IPR enforcement actions in China resulted in administrative measures to address the infringement.
 He noted ongoing efforts to strengthen the sanctions that were available to administrative authorities and the increased attention given to enforcement of IPRs.
 The representative of China confirmed that the government would continue to enhance its enforcement efforts, including through the application of more effective administrative sanctions.
-Relevant agencies, including the State Administration for Industry and Commerce, the State Bureau of Quality and Technical Supervision and the Copyright Office, now had the authority to confiscate equipment used for making counterfeit and pirated products and other evidence of infringement.
+Relevant agencies, including the State Administration for Industry and Commerce, the State General Administration of the People's Republic of China for Quality Supervision and Inspection and Quarantine and the Copyright Office, now had the authority to confiscate equipment used for making counterfeit and pirated products and other evidence of infringement.
 These relevant agencies would be encouraged to exercise their authority to seize and preserve evidence of infringement such as inventory and documents.
 Administrative authorities would have the authority to impose sufficient sanctions to prevent or deter further infringement and would be encouraged to exercise that authority.
 Appropriate cases, including those involving repeat offenders and willful piracy and counterfeiting, would be referred to relevant authorities for prosecution under the criminal law provisions.
 The Working Party took note of these commitments.